-Physics Astrophysics Major (B.S.)
-Special curriculum; major code BS3335
+Astrophysics Major (B.S.)

 This challenging program offers a solid foundation in physics along with specialized study for students interested in pursuing advanced degrees in astronomy or astrophysics.
 Required and recommended courses are listed below by the year in which they are taken by most students.
 The order is not fixed, but check the course listing for prerequisite requirements.
 Consult the department chair and pre-astronomy major advisor during your freshman year for help in planning your program.